Mistral Bets on Enterprise Vibe Coding with DevStral 2 and an Open-Source CLI Agent

 Enterprise Safeguards and Governance

-DevStral 2 is built for teams that cannot run "black box" agents in production repos.
+DevStral 2 is built for solo builders and teams that cannot run "black box" agents in production repos.

 Stay Updated with Vibe Coding Insights